abhisheknalla/AI_ExtremeTicTacToeBOT/README.md

 [Here](https://github.com/abhisheknalla/AI_ExtremeTicTacToeBOT/blob/master/ETTT.pdf) is a description of the world.

 Need to call the Team31 class from the team31 file to play against another bot(or random player) in the simulator.

+The Bot uses Minimax and AlphaBeta Pruning along with Heuristic evaluation functions to enhance its performance.